Posted in Blogging Marin on Friday, March 3, 2017 by MCVB Staff

 For the foodie

 If you are obsessed with fresh farm-to-table bites and locally sourced meals, then organically oriented Marin is perfect for your inner chef.
-Newcomers should consider signing up for a Taste Marin Tour online.
-Each event cultivates the best in culinary tourism, whether being hosted at a brewery, winery or bar.
-Be sure to sign up for Taste Marin’s Food and Wine Club in advance and plot your next course.
+Newcomers should consider signing up for a Food and Farm Tour online.
+Each event cultivates the best in culinary tourism, whether being hosted at one some of the area's best farms or restaurants.
+From artisan cheese tastings complete with baby goat and sheep cuddles, to behind-the-scenes coastal oyster tours to expert-led pairing classes at breweries, wineries and distilleries, Food & Farm Tours treats guests to unique and intimate experiences.
 Another option for newbie foodies is The Fork, at Point Reyes Farmstead Cheese Company — an educational, sensational experience including culinary classes, tastings and more by appointment only.
 Hands-on instruction and exclusively themed dinners set the perfect scene for kicking back, putting your feet up and chowing down.

 For the perpetual parent

 For families, art, vistas and healthy foods are not all that Marin offers.
 Marin has plenty of kid-friendly activities that won’t cramp your culinary or creative style.
-The Bay Area Discovery Museum is a great place to start, including delightful discovery camps and scholastic tours that are actually fun for everyone.
+Slide Ranch teaches visitors the impact our choices have on food, health, and the environment, through hands-on activities and independent exploration of our farm and coastal wildlands.
+In their family programs, you and your family can milk a goat, collect eggs from chickens and explore organic gardens and coastal trails.
+Come learn about native plants and tidepool ecology, make nature crafts, cook from the garden, and camp under the stars.
 Naturally, if your children dig nature, then you definitely can’t miss The Marine Mammal Center either.
 This is not a zoo and will be unlike any animal park experience you have ever had.
 Here a partnership between humans and nature is nourishing recovery and sustainability for the local marine wildlife.
 Since visiting hours and tours are offered throughout the day, your little ones can get the perfect introduction to marine wildlife without breaking your budget.
 Best of all, you can even “adopt” a seal year round, which will keep you connected to the area long after you’ve returned home.
 Whales and elephant seals migrate by Marin annually offering even more fun and educational up close experiences for families to experience.

 These are just some examples of where to stay and what to do in Marin County.
 Just minutes from San Francisco on the sunny side of the Golden Gate Bridge, Marin offers tourists and healthy-living enthusiasts nationwide a vacation destination like no other.
 Visitors find that they can jump into the Marin lifestyle with ease, and make memories that will surely last a lifetime … or at least until your next visit.